CraneSoftwrights/board-baseball/design/README.md

 - `L1-crop-9x12 = CropMarks9x12:* Crop9x12:* L1:*`
   - pull in three sets of SVG layers, in order, into a single assembly

-In turn, collages use the same conventions to pull in assemblies:
+In turn, collages also are empty layers that use the same conventions in the layer title to pull in assemblies:

 - `13-9x24-collage = Tiling-9x24:* + L1-crop-9x12:* + L3-crop-9x12:*`

-The actual assembly is accomplished in the production steps by XSLT stylesheets that read the SVG XML and output a review of all assemblies.
+The actual assembly is accomplished in the production steps by XSLT stylesheets that read the design SVG XML and output a review SVG XML of all assemblies.
 This process is very quick and so it makes sense to use it to create the assemblies for review.

-The review file is then burst into individual SVG files for each assembly.
+The review SVG file is then burst into individual SVG files, one for each collage and print assembly.
 The collage and print SVG files need some manual intervention before converting the SVG files to PDF using the synthesized batch script.
 The resulting PDF files need some manual intervention to orient them as desired for the laser cutter, as well as a one-last-time review of their accuracy before use.

 ## 5. Create the individual level SVG files and burn files